ketwaroo/minetest-k-recycler/readme.md

 ### Hopper support

-Supports `mineclonia` hopper API and the [FaceDeer hopper mod](https://content.minetest.net/packages/FaceDeer/hopper/).
+Supports `mineclonia` hopper API fully, and the [FaceDeer hopper mod](https://content.minetest.net/packages/FaceDeer/hopper/) to the best of my abilities.
 Well, as long as you don't look at the inner workings too closely, it's usable.

 Hoppers can be used to automate processing.
 A reasonable shematic would be Chest -> recycler -> chest where `->` is a hopper.
 That way you can dump all the loot you don't care about in the top chest and collect materials from the bottom one later.